knelasevero/home-server-infra/md/homeprivatenetwork.md

 ### Booting it up

 Unplug your keyboard and USB stick, and reboot the device.
 It will boot up and sing for you.
-It you print its IP to the HDMI output monitor, and now you can use it to login to it.
+It will print its IP to the HDMI output monitor, and now you can use it to login to it.

 ![IP on screen](https://github.com/knelasevero/home-server-infra/blob/main/md/images/photo_2022-02-24_13-25-08.jpg?raw=true)